 - Check forks and rear shock for damage, especially the stanchions.
 Start by pressing both the front and rear suspension down/up – it should feel smooth, with no strange sounds.
 Inspect the stanchions for any deep scratches, and check the dust wiper seals for any leaking oil.

 - Check the brakes work, and don’t feel spongy.
 Spongy brakes could just require a bleed and some new brake pads, but it could also be a sign of bigger issues.

-- Check wheels are straight, spokes are tight, and rims are not damaged.
+- Check wheels are straight, the spokes are tight, and the rims are not damaged.
 Spin the wheels to see if they are straight, and look out for any dents or flat spots.
 Also, go around the wheel and grab the spokes, if the spokes are all loose on one side, then there is likely an issue.

 - Check the gears work.
-Turn the bike upside down, and shift through the gears, ensure you can access the full range of gears.
+Turn the bike upside down, and shift through the gears, ensuring you can access the full range of gears.
 Gently pull the rear derailleur from side to side checking for any excess play/wear.

 - Check for play/movement in the frame//hubs/cranks/headset.
 Go around the bike, push and pull around all the pivots and axles, looking for any play/movement.
 Play in the hubs, bottom bracket, headset, and frame pivots usually means new bearings are required.
 Play in the rear shock often means you need a new DU bushing.

 - Check tires for excess wear or damage.
 It’s normal for tire tread to be worn, but try and check the sidewalls for any signs of holes or repairs.